Laser Cutting & Engraving Wood | Tips and Tricks

 Example of wood streaking.

-What is the Best Wood For Laser Cutting and Engraving?
+Best Wood Types For Laser Cutting and Engraving

 When it comes to laser engraving or cutting wood, its natural inconsistencies can produce unpredictable results.
 We recommend choosing uniform wood types with minimal streaking and resin content, such as maple, cherry, and alder wood.